abu-sinan/crypto-signal-tracker-bot/README.md

   - Place it in the project folder.

+  - Sheet access with service account email.

 ### 3. Bot Configuration:

   - Add your Telegram bot token.

-  - Add your Google Sheet ID.

   - Add your Binance API key (read-only).

+  - Add your Binance API secret.

 ### 4. Run the Bot: